NIFAA’s Mission

 It does this in three ways:

-• Before casting a vote on a piece of proposed legislation, the lawmaker knows the group will inform its members in his district how he votes.
+• Before casting a vote on a piece of proposed legislation, the lawmaker knows the group will inform its members in his/her district how s/he votes.

 • Before casting a vote on proposed legislation of concern to the group, the lawmaker knows that her voting record will determine whether the group endorses her for re-election or endorses her opponent.